cloudevents/spec/cloudevents/extensions/verifiability.md

 Verifiability in CloudEvents consists of two steps:

 1. The producer of an event adds verification material to the message
-2. The consumer of an event may use the verification material to verify the authenticity and integrity of the event
+2. The consumer of an event MAY use the verification material to verify the authenticity and integrity of the event